 If you have any questions about the current environment or about your investments, please get in touch with us or email firstname.lastname@example.org.
 If you would like to hear a full recording of the call, please get in touch with your usual contact at Canaccord who can share this with you.

 Let us contact you

-Please remember, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.
+Please remember, if you hold an account with Canaccord, you can check your portfolio value at any time, through Wealth Online or by getting in touch with your Investment Manager.